netuno-org/doc/docs/academy/cluar/permissions.md

 sidebar_label: Permissions
 ---

+How access to the backoffice is controlled through roles and organizations.

 ## Introduction

 CLUAR controls access to the backoffice through **roles** (groups), assigned to people within an **organization**.
 Every REST service on the server is classified into an access category, and only someone with the right role, within the right organization, can use it.